Analysis | What we learned from Wednesday’s White House coronavirus briefing

 2. Pompeo: ‘Not a time for retribution’ against China

-Secretary of State Mike Pompeo has arguably been more forceful than anybody in the administration when it comes to blaming China for the scale of the outbreak and for a lack of transparency.
+Secretary of State Mike Pompeo has arguably been more forceful than anybody in the administration when it comes to blaming China for the scale of the novel coronavirus outbreak and for a lack of transparency.

-But when asked what should be done about it at Wednesday briefing, he said now is not the time for that.
+But when asked what should be done about it at Wednesday’s briefing, he said now is not the time to discuss that.

 “This is not the time for retribution, but it is still the time for clarity and transparency,” Pompeo said.
 “We’re still working on this problem and there’s still data that these good people need so that they can perform their analysis of how to both develop therapeutics and a vaccine and to understand where this virus is.
-So every country — China included, every country needs to be transparent about what’s gone on in their country.”
+So every country — China included — every country needs to be transparent about what’s gone on in their country.”

-Pompeo was also given a chance to weigh in on what should be done about the World Health Organization, whom President Trump attacked extensively Tuesday.
-Pompeo, who earlier reaffirmed that the United States is “reevaluating” its funding, declined to say whether WHO leadership should change.
+Pompeo was also given a chance to weigh in on what should be done about the World Health Organization, which Trump attacked extensively Tuesday.
+Pompeo, who earlier reaffirmed the United States is “reevaluating” its funding, declined to say whether WHO leadership should change.

-“This is not the time to be to be doing that kind of change,” he said.
-“There’ll be a lot of time to look back and see how the World Health Organization performed."
+“This is not the time to be doing that kind of change,” he said.
+“There’ll be a lot of time to look back and see how the World Health Organization performed.”

-Trump continued his broadside against the WHO, noting it criticized his travel restrictions against China and claiming it had said in mid-January that there was no human-to-human transmission of coronavirus.
+Trump continued his broadside against the WHO, noting it criticized his travel restrictions against China and claiming it had said in mid-January that there was no human-to-human transmission of the coronavirus.
 In fact, though, the WHO said at the time that there was “no clear evidence” yet of human-to-human transmission.

+“You will always have conspiracy theories when you have a very challenging public health crises.
+They are nothing but distractions,” he said, adding: “I would just hope we just put those conspiracy stuff — and let somebody write a book about it later on.
+But not now.”

-3. Trump not sure if he was briefed on Navarro memo
+4. Trump is not sure if he was briefed on Navarro memos

-Trump said Tuesday that he hadn’t seen in real time the memos written by White House trade adviser Peter Navarro in January and February offering dire predictions about the coronavirus, as Trump was downplaying the threat.
+Trump said Tuesday he hadn’t seen in real time the memos written by White House trade adviser Peter Navarro in January and February offering dire predictions about the coronavirus, as Trump was downplaying the threat.

 But he was asked Wednesday whether he was briefed on their contents, and he was less definitive.